Kronenberg Family Documents

-The following account tells of my experiences during those years when many people, particularly Jews, were despised and destroyed.
-During the period of National Socialism, they were permitted to starve and were exterminated in the most merciless fashion.
-As a young girl I was particularly affected by this, and I think it is especially important to talk and write about these horrible deeds now during these times and not to keep them secret.
+The following is an account of my experiences during the years of National Socialism when many people, particularly Jews, were despised and destroyed.
+They were allowed to starve and were exterminated in the most merciless fashion.
+As a young girl I was powerfully affected by this, and I think it is especially important to talk and write about these horrible deeds today and not keep them secret.

-As a young girl I got to know Jewish people who often visited my parents house.
+As a young girl I became acquainted with Jewish people who often visited my parents' home.
 My parents raised poultry, and since Jews may not eat pork on account of their religious beliefs, they often bought poultry from us.
 In this way I had early contact with Herr and Frau Kronenberg.

-Ferdinand and Ida Kronenberg had run a thriving business in Geseke.
-After Hitler's seizure of power, they gradually had to sell all of their possessions in order to live.
-They became poorer and poorer until there was hardly enough for the daily bread.
-Herr Kronenberg had to clean out the canals as a city worker, certainly not fit work for a man of his age.
+Ferdinand and Ida Kronenberg had once run a thriving business in Geseke.
+After Hitler's seizure of power, they gradually had to sell all of their possessions just to be able to live.
+They became poorer and poorer until there was hardly enough for their daily bread.
+Herr Kronenberg was made to clean out the sewers, certainly not fit work for a man of his age.
 My mother told them that they could come get what they needed to live.
-So, Frau Kronenberg came and got vegetables, eggs, butter, and bread from my parents.
+So Frau Kronenberg would come and get vegetables, eggs, butter, and bread from my parents.

-One day, Frau Kronenberg came again and picked up a few items.
+One day Frau Kronenberg came again and picked up a few things.
 My uncle Wilhelm, who was disabled, was alone in the house with us children while my parents were working out in the field.
-I went and got lettuce and carrots and packed everything together that they might need.
+I went and got lettuce and carrots from the garden and packed together everything that they might need.
 Many people went hungry during those years, including our soldiers who were fighting in the war.
 Wasn't it also our duty to help the Jews?
 When Frau Kronenberg came she never asked for much and was grateful for whatever she received.

-That is how it came about that I brought the old people what they needed.
-They were told that everything would continue as before.
-I started out at night when it was dark.
-It was a long distance, so I ran part of the way.
-When I arrived at the apartment and rang the bell, Frau Kronenberg opened the door and carefully looked out to see who it might be.
-When she recognized me, she quickly took me by the hand and locked the door behind us.
-Quietly we tiptoed up the stairs because she didn't want to disturb the owner, who was still willing to rent them rooms.
+That is how it happened that I brought the old people what they needed.
+We told them that everything would continue as before.
+I would start out at night when it was dark.
+It was a long distance, so I would run part of the way.
+When I arrived at the apartment and rang the bell, Frau Kronenberg would open the door and look out carefully to see who it might be.
+When she recognized me, she would quickly take me by the hand and lock the door behind us.
+Quietly we would tiptoe up the stairs because she didn't want to disturb the owner, who was still willing to rent them rooms.
 She kept saying, "We are Jews and don't want to burden anybody with it."

 I went this route often.
 Because I was still young, I hardly comprehended the poverty.
-The Kronenbergs had almost no furniture left in their apartment: a table, 2 stools, a cabinet, an oven.
+The Kronenbergs had almost no furniture left in their apartment: a table, two stools, a cabinet, an oven.
 Two empty orange crates stood upright against the wall topped by an unfinished board.
 That was where we often sat.
-And then they told me about their sons who had emigrated a while ago and lived in the United States.
+One day they told me about their sons who had emigrated a while ago and lived in the United States.
 They said that when their sons returned to Geseke, I should give them their greetings and tell them how their parents had lived in their old age.

 And so we often sat on that board which served as a bench.
 One evening the poor woman stood up, went to the cabinet, and took out a cup.
 The cup was cracked and was missing the handle.
-She took a medallion from this cup and said, "I want to give you this as a memento.
+She took a medallion from this cup and said, "I want to give this to you as a memento.
 We don't have very much left."
 Then she asked her husband, "Don't you have a little something as well?"
 Herr Kronenberg thought it over and said, "If they come to get us one of these days and don't find anything here, they'll beat us on the spot."
 Frau Kronenberg looked sad and replied, "What is our life still worth?"
-Then he came to a resolution and removed a compass from his watch chain.
-He looked at me and said firmly, "Keep this to remember us Jews.
+He then came to a decision and removed a compass from his watch chain.
+Looking at me he said firmly, "Keep this to remember us Jews.
 If you come here one of these days and nobody answers the door, you will know that they have taken us away."

-I kept going to the Kronenbergs until one day the door remained locked.
+I kept going to the Kronenbergs' until one day the door remained locked.
 Lost in thought I walked back home with my bag of food.
 I never saw them again.
-Only the medallion and the compass remain as a constant reminder.
+Only the medallion and the compass remain, a constant reminder.

 NOTE: Ferdinand and Ida Kronenberg were deported to Theresienstadt on July 29, 1942; their final destination was Auschwitz.
 In October 1995 I met the woman who wrote this article.
 I brought my grandfather's pocket watch to our meeting.
 My one remaining uncle, Gerhard, is now also in contact with Frau Rohde, and so his father's request has been honored.